WodenWang820118/tag-check/README.md

 npm run make
 ```

 It will generate a Windows x32/x64 zip file.
+Please note the node v8 4GB RAM heap_size_limit might be insufficient.
+Therefore, please use bash and run `export NODE_OPTIONS="--max-old-space-size=8192"` to use 8GB RAM for manuall build.

 # Feedback and Contribution